jonatanpetersson/jp-weld/README.md

 ### Compiling

-- Add `"weld": "node node_modules/jp-weld/weld.js"` to the scripts in your package.json.
 - Run `npm run weld -- build` to build and compile your app and export a single `index.html`, `script.js` and `style.css` and if provided `/assets` to the directory `/dist` in your root directory.

 ### WIP - Slice 2